Doxuno

 WORK AUTHORIZATION AND TAX WITHHOLDING

-On or before the first day of employment, the Employee shall complete USCIS Form I-9 (Employment Eligibility Verification) and present acceptable documents establishing identity and authorization to work in the United States, as required under the Immigration Reform and Control Act, 8 U.S.C.
-Section 1324a, and 8 C.F.R.
-Section 274a.
-The Employee shall also complete IRS Form W-4 (Employee's Withholding Certificate) in accordance with Internal Revenue Code Section 3402.
-The Employer shall withhold all applicable federal, state, and local income taxes, Social Security (FICA) under IRC Section 3101, and Medicare contributions, and shall report wages on IRS Form W-2 annually.
+On or before the first day of employment, the Employee shall complete USCIS Form I-9 (Employment Eligibility Verification) and present acceptable documents establishing identity and authorization to work in the United States, as required by the Immigration Reform and Control Act, 8 U.S.C. §1324a, and 8 C.F.R. §274a.
+The Employee shall also complete IRS Form W-4 (Employee's Withholding Certificate) in accordance with I.R.C. §3402.
+The Employer shall withhold all applicable federal, state, and local income taxes, FICA contributions under I.R.C. §3101, and Medicare contributions, and shall report wages on IRS Form W-2 annually.

 4.